 “Only time I’m afraid is when I’m outside of the community,” she said.
 “In Cabrini, I’m just not afraid.”

 After learning the sad story of Cabrini-Green, find out more about how Bikini Atoll was rendered uninhabitable by the United States’ nuclear testing program.
-Then read about how Lyndon Johnson tried, and failed, to end poverty.
+Then read about how Lyndon Johnson tried, and failed, to end poverty in America.